pr1csynth/ProcessingLiveJS/README.md

 ## WHAT TO EXPECT

 The file you selected will be read each time you save it.
 (Auto-save plugin may exists for your text editor.)
-You will be able to do live coding on Processing
+You will be able to do live coding on Processing.
 The sketch window is resizable by hand.

 Only the `draw` function is supported at the moment.
-Your code should be inside the `draw` function
+Your code should be inside the `draw` function.

-Keep in mind this is an experiement made in less than 2 hours, you can quickly break it !
+Keep in mind this is an experiment made in less than 2 hours, you can quickly break it !

 ## THINGS TO KNOW